-If We Talk Posted by Bjørn A. Bojesen on Aug 31, 2020 in Grammar
+If We Talk Posted by Bjørn A. Bojesen on Aug 31, 2020 in Uncategorized

 If you ever tried coding, you may have come across ”if-then-else” (if X happens then Y should happen, else Z should happen).
 If you haven’t, no worries – you can probably get along for a long while without any if-clauses… But if I were you, I’d still take a look at the little word in Norwegian. 😉